KathyKo/KathyKo.github.io/content/post/flowise/index.md

     - LangChain
 weight: 1  # You can add weight to some posts to override the default sorting (date descending)
 ---

+### `Introduction`
+#### What is Flowise?
+Flowise uses low-code approach that enable developers to manage the whole lifecycle of building LLMs apps in production.
+From protoyping, evaluation, to iterations.